Why it’s important to set financial goals

 If you’re never clear about what you want to achieve in life, you’ll lack direction.
 And, if you don’t have direction, then you’ll lack focus.
 This leads to distractions that ultimately pull you farther away from what’s really important to you.

-Setting financial goals will help you focus on your priorities, so you’ll begin to align your actions with your values.
+Setting financial objectives will help you focus on your priorities, so you’ll begin to align your actions with your values.
 They act as a filter that eliminates those tempting distractions.

 When your current decisions are based on your long-term vision, it’s easier to make choices that support your objectives.
 You’ll have more confidence in how you manage your money because you know your actions reflect your priorities.